The Open Door Clinic

 Operating policies and procedures were developed next.
 The Chippewa Valley Free Clinic in Eau Claire provided the computer program, developed for them, to the Open Door Clinic to use.
 Visits to the Eau Claire Clinic helped to understand the operational challenges.
 The hours of operation were established to be every Tuesday from 4:00 p.m. to 8:00 p.m.

 All of this work took place from September 2005 to March 2006.
 The result of all this work was the opening of the clinic to serve patients on April 18, 2006.
 That was the beginning of growth and improvement of services.
 Annual statistics show this growth and the great need for medical care for those without medical resources in Chippewa County.
 The Board quickly realized the operation of the Clinic required more day-to-day operations supervision.
 St. Joseph Hospital was asked about contracting to provide a Clinic Coordinator.
 The agreement was reached in October 2007 and the Clinic welcomed Dr. Deb Bieging as the first clinic coordinator.
 Many improvements of procedures and patient services have been made since the clinic opened in 2006.
+Policies and procedures are available upon request by contacting the clinic coordinator at 715-720-1443 or coordinator@chippewaopendoor.org.

 President